 The tides of the web are slowly but surely shifting from desktop to mobile.
 The claim is supported by the fact that since last year mobile searches have outgrown those done on big screens, according to Google.
 Nowadays, we use our mobile devices for almost everything that we once used our PCs and other bulky devices for.
 We visit and interact on forums through dedicated apps, we use them as navigation, cameras, payment tools, browsing devices, etc.

-In such climate, it is no wonder mobile marketing is the next big thing in marketing world.
+In such a climate, it is no wonder mobile marketing is the next big thing in the marketing world.

 How it’s done